Toka (instrument)

-Toka (টকা) is a popular and easily available musical instrument used in Assamese folk Music.
+Toka is a popular and easily available musical instrument used in Assamese folk Music.
 Toka is made of Bamboo, and bamboo being the most common produce of the forests of Assam, it is used abundantly by Assamese folk musicians.
-The primary beat of Bihu music was kept by clapping hands, which finally led to development of instruments like toka.
+The primary beat of Bihu music was kept by clapping hands, which finally led to development of instruments like Toka.
 Toka is one of the eight musical instruments used in Bihu.

-The toka used by Bodo tribe of Assam is known as "Thorka".
+The Toka or Bamboo clappers is widely used among various indigenous tribes of Northeast India and East/Southeast Asia including Burma, Philippines, Taiwan, etc. The Toka used by Bodo tribe of Assam is known as "Thorka", while that used by Hajongs is called “Therthera”.
+The Tripuri people call it “Uakhrap”.